Tamar Braxton Says Woman Told Her Vincent Herbert Got Her Pregnant

 Jonathan Leibson/Getty Images for WE tv

 Herbert was arrested on Christmas Day and released after a couple of hours on a $20,000 bond, jail records show.
 TMZ reported that he was booked on suspicion of spousal assault.
-The outlet later quoted Braxton as saying, "While celebrating the Christmas holiday as a family, after a few drinks and some jealousy, things got a bit out of hand, which is common for most families during the holidays...there was no physical interaction between Vince and I on Christmas."
+However, Braxton told E!
+News there was physical interaction between the two over the holiday.

 Herbert has not commented about the alleged incident.